Constructions of L$_{\infty}$ algebras and their field theory realizations: Conclusions

 \section{Conclusions}

-We established general theorems about the existence of L$_{\infty}$ algebras for a given bracket.
+We established general theorems about the existence of L$_{\infty}$ algebras for a given bracket and discussed possible field theory realizations.
 This includes well-known examples such as the Courant algebroid as special cases.
 Most importantly, it then remains to construct explicit examples of algebras that obey the conditions of Theorem~2 and that really do use the full structure possible, particularly a non-trivial $4$-bracket.
 This may require identifying a structure that relaxes some of the axioms of a Courant algebroid.
-Moreover, it is likely that there will be further generalizations of this theorem.
-These may be useful for generalizations of double and exceptional field theory \cite{Hohm:2013pua}.